 For some folks, decorating for Halloween is a state of mind that can last until Christmas or longer.
 But even for those that aren’t blessed with such spooky hearts, decorating for the change in seasons can still be wildly fun.
 Clear a morning with mild weather, open the windows for some fresh air, and throw on some classic rock vinyl records while you put up decorations of scarecrows, pumpkins, corn, the horn of plenty, and more.
 Be sure you dance a little bit, too.
 It’s good for your soul.

 Fall and winter are synonymous with chestnuts roasting over an open fire, but while eating roasted chestnuts is amazing, the experience of roasting them is not to be missed.
 Get some pre-roasted and just enjoy the smooth nutty flavor of them, or buy a roaster and make an evening of having them warm and fresh from an open fire.
 For added flair, buy caviar and toast points to pair with the sweetness of the nuts, and have a fancy evening picnic.

 Tailgate A Sporting Event

 October in particular has the culmination of the baseball season, and the kickoff of the football season, so there is probably no better time to tailgate any number of sporting events.
 If you’ve never done it, there’s no time to wait.
+Check out tailgaterconcierge.com to learn more about a game day tailgate experience.
 A chilly fall tailgating party in a parking lot of a game you don’t even have tickets to, with people you’ve never met, is a surprisingly fun time.
 Bring a cooler with some drinks, and something to throw on the grill, and you’ll be welcomed into just about any group.
 Just be prepared to argue everything from ketchup or no ketchup to snow tubing vs sledding.